-A premade template can be a good option for a solo-prener or small business website on a tight budget.
-It allows you to create a good-looking site with straightforward functionality.
-However, if you decide to add, change or fix something, you will have to either wait for the developer to come along and deal with the bugs, or hire another developer.
-Either way, it will cost an arm and a leg.
+A premade template can be a good option for a solo-preneur or small business website on a tight budget.
+It allows you to create a good-looking site yourself with straightforward functionality.
+However, if you decide to add, change or fix something, you will have hire a developer to deal with the bugs.

 Another aspect worth taking into consideration is competition.
-With a template website, it is safe to assume there are thousands of sites that look similar (if not identical) to yours.
+With a template website, it is safe to assume there are thousands of sites that look identical to yours.
 Some of them might even belong to your competitors.
 Therefore, you should use a pre-made template only if standing out from the crowd is not vital for your business right now.

 The process of creating a custom website begins with a “blank slate” and requires profound web design skills.
 It starts from content organization and user flows, moves on to visual design, and ends with coding.
 The developers build all the front-end code from scratch, and then customize it to one of the open source content management systems, empowering the website with the very features and plug-ins your business needs.
 No bloated, useless code that would make the site inefficient.

-As a result, you get a totally unique design built explicitly for your client, which enables applying smooth, intuitive updates without having much HTML knowledge.
+As a result, you get a totally unique design built explicitly for your client, which enables smooth, intuitive updates without having the need for much HTML knowledge.
 Since a custom website is designed with SEO tactics in mind, it gives you the benefit of boosting search engine visibility.
-Plus, you can easily add, edit or delete any functionality, including navigation menus, e-commerce, social media plugins, online forms, etc. The same touches upon graphic design.
+Plus, you can easily add, edit or delete any functionality, including navigation menus, e-commerce, social media plugins, online forms, etc. The same goes for graphic design.
 With composition, coloring, typography, and content, the sky is the limit.
 All of these can be adjusted to various mobile devices, which is very important for an up-to-date website.

 Direct relationship with developer

-That’s why client-oriented developers like The Loupe specialize in creating custom websites.
+That’s why client-oriented developers like our team at The Loupe specialize in creating custom websites.
 Here are some examples of our work:

-A custom website incorporated into a content management system is a fine-drawn solution for business owners who do not intend to learn how to code (or have a programmer on staff) or plan to assign different users with different logins.
-It can provide you with inspiration for revamping should you need one.
+Especially if you need functionality such as assigning different users with different logins, a custom website incorporated into a content management system is a elegant solution for business owners who do not intend to learn how to code or who don’t have a programmer on staff.
+It can provide you with inspiration for revamping your site.

 Unlike a custom website, a proprietary platform is hand-coded from scratch in both front-end and back-end terms.
 The developers use a closed-source technology, which can be tailored specifically to your requirements.

 However, the one who controls it is the author, not you.
 Therefore, you need to make sure you have ownership and all the access codes in case you decide to take it elsewhere or the agency ceases to exist.
-There is a good chance the developer would not grant this by default.
+There is a good chance the a developer (who, by European law, owns all the code they develop by default) would not grant this easily.

 Proprietary websites are not cost-efficient unless you have a very specific demand.
 An exclusive content management system enables great performance and integration, but it gives way more functionality than a basic website will ever need.